 You will have to shift a little on the toilet seat, and perhaps bend forward a little or to one side a little, in order for the water to flow up inside the rectum most easily.
 Also, if your bidet has two sprayers, try switching back and forth between the two positions to see which one works best.

 There may be a little pain where the spray strikes the anal sphincter.
 THIS IS NORMAL.
 Please ignore it.
 You will not damage your rectum or anything else.
 The pain is related to the anal reflexes, in a way similar to the pain of rubbing the feet when one does foot reflexology.

-Do this procedure from 15 seconds up to 2 minutes per session.
+Do this procedure from for about 2 to 2 minutes per session.
 After the session, use a little toilet paper to dry the area before getting dressed.

 You can repeat the procedure as often as every 2 hours.
 Doing this a number of times per day causes significantly enhanced detoxification and will greatly speed up development.

 What occurs is that within a week of starting to do the procedure, the body becomes trained to move toxins into the rectum where the spray from the bidet can reach them and clean them out.

 The effect is somewhat like doing a water enema, except it is much easier and faster.
 Some people feel the release of these toxins during the procedure as a very slight headache or sensation in the head.

 Using the bidet in the way described above is quite powerful because it brings into play a number of healing modalities: